Do Not Resuscitate (DNR) Forms

 Immediate relatives like the father, mother, and adult children can ask for DNR in special circumstances.

-How a DNR form is filled?
+How is a DNR form filled out?

 Then the doctor, who has to be in charge, has to sign the form declaring he has listened to and agreed to the DNR request in the presence of a witness.